Death Classification: Line of Duty Death

 Ronnie L. Carasquillo, age 18, of 3050 West Belmont Avenue, a known Imperial Lawndale Gangster, was arrested.
 He was charged with attempt murder and aggravated battery.
 On October 12, 1976, his charges were amended to murder.
 On January 17, 1978, Carasquillo was found guilty and sentenced to 200 to 600 years in prison plus 5 years of parole by Judge Wilson.
 In October 2008 and November 2010 Carasquillo became eligible for parole and was denied.
 On November 13, 2013, Carasquillo again became eligible for parole.
 On November 22, 2013 the Illinois Prisoner Review Board denied his parole.
 The vote was 12 against parole and 2 for parole.

-Officer Loftus was waked at Smith-Corcoran Funeral Home located at 6150 North Cicero Avenue and his funeral mass was held at Our Lady Mother of the Church located at 8747 West Lawrence Avenue.
+Officer Loftus was waked at Smith-Corcoran Funeral Home located at 6150 North Cicero Avenue.
+His funeral mass was held at Our Lady Mother of the Church located at 8747 West Lawrence Avenue.
 He was laid to rest on October 15, 1976 in All Saints Catholic Cemetery, 700 North River Road, Des Plaines, Illinois.
 His grave is located in Grave 2, Lot 3, Block 203, Section 33.

 Patrolman Terrence Emmett Loftus, born January 20, 1940, received his Probationary Appointment to the Chicago Police Department on October 9, 1961.